 Any surface or area of the equipment marked with these symbols indicates the presence of a hot surface or hot component.
-If this surface is contacted, the potential for injury exists.
+Contact with this surface could result in injury.

 WARNING: To reduce the risk of injury from a hot component, allow the surface to cool before touching.